 - Comparing yourself to others

-- Anxiety after internet searching
+- Anxiety after searching online

 If You Feel Embarrassed or Worried

-That reaction is common.
+That reaction is extremely common.

 Many young men feel: